Chaosthebot/Chaos/README.md

 Votes on a PR are sourced through the following mechanisms:
 * A comment that contains :+1: or :-1: somewhere in the body
-* A :+1: or :-1: reaction on a comment or the PR itself
+* A :+1: or :-1: reaction on the PR itself
 * An accept/reject [pull request review](https://help.github.com/articles/about-pull-request-reviews/)
 * The PR itself counts as :+1: from the owner